 Do you frequently search for related images by uploading a picture on Google search?
 If your answer is yes, then this post will help you a lot.
-This post will help those Windows 11/10 users that regularly search for images on Google.
-You can speed up image search by adding Search on Google Images on the Context Menu of Windows 11/10.
-Once you added Search on Google Images on the right-click menu, you can directly search on Google Images to perform a reverse image search—no need to navigate to https://images.google.com/ and upload images manually to find similar pictures.
+This post will help those Windows 11/10 users who regularly search for images on Google.
+You can speed up image search by adding Search on Google Images to the Context Menu of Windows 11/10.
+Once you have added Search on Google Images to the right-click menu, you can directly search on Google Images to perform a reverse image search—no need to navigate to https://images.google.com/ and upload images manually to find similar pictures.
+For users who often manage and move images, you may also like to read how to enable or disable drag and drop to prevent accidental move or copy in Windows 10.

 What is Reverse Image Search?

 Reverse Image Search is basically a search algorithm that allows you to upload an image file as a search query.
-Then it finds out all visually similar images as the input image from the web.
+Then it finds all visually similar images to the input image on the web.

-While most popular web browsers, such as Google, Bing, and Yandex, include Reverse Image Search.
-Still, there are so many third-party tools available for the same job.
-You need to upload the image and make the tool search for similar images in their database.
-These tools match the image by shapes, color, pattern, and texture and then provide you with the output.
+While most popular web browsers, such as Google, Bing, and Yandex, include a Reverse Image Search, still, there are still many third-party tools available for the same job.
+You need to upload the image and make the tool search for similar images in its database.
+These tools match the image by shape, color, pattern, and texture, and then provide you with the output.
+If you’re already using Google Chrome, you may also like to enable and use the built-in screenshot tool of Google Chrome to capture visuals directly from the browser.

-How to Add “Search on Google Images” on Windows 11/10 Context Menu?
+How to Add “Search on Google Images” to Windows 11/10 Context Menu?

 Step 1.
 Download the GoogleImageShell application.